-Electronic device: any type of electronic communication device, defined at 705 ILCS 405/3-40(a).
+Electronic device: any type of electronic communication device, defined in the Juvenile Court Act of 1987 at 705 ILCS 405/3-40(a).
 It includes, but is not limited to, a wireless telephone, personal digital assistant, or a portable or mobile computer, that is capable of transmitting images or pictures.
-This includes cellular telephones (see www.thesaurus.com, listing cellular and wireless telephones as synonyms).
-For more discussion, see f/n 3 in administrative procedure 7:190-AP5, Student Handbook. - Electronic Devices.
+This includes cellular telephones (see www.thesaurus.com/, listing cellular and wireless telephones as synonyms).
+For more discussion, see f/n 3 in administrative procedure 7:190-AP5, Student Handbook - Electronic Devices.